Tesseract-UI-Tools/Tesseract-UI-Tools/docs/README.md

 ## Troubleshooting & details

+ - To extend the the applications functionalities see [here](extending.md).

  - The application saves information on two folders: `%AllUsersProfile%\Tesseract UI Tools\Tesseract UI Tools\1.0.0\` and `%APPDATA%\Tesseract UI Tools\Tesseract UI Tools\1.0.0\`.

  - The first folder contains the model information for the Tesseract OCR engine to run in any language.